By Berta Campos, on 02 April 2020

 Nevertheless, companies who have someone in charge of happiness go a step further than traditional Human Resources.
-The goal is no longer just to offer good conditions in an effort to retain employees, but rather to consider work and employment as a source of personal satisfaction.
+The goal is no longer to just offer good conditions in an effort to retain employees, but rather to consider work and employment as a source of personal satisfaction.

 And although this responsibility falls on the CHO’s shoulders, they never work alone.
 It is up to each and every member of both the directive board and employees to make an effort and actively participate in making this a reality and creating a happy company.

-The Chief Happiness Officer’s 10 main tasks
+The Chief Happiness Officer’s 10 Main Tasks

 So what exactly does a Chief Happiness Officer do in their day to day life?
 These are the 10 main tasks that their position implies:

 - Making sure employees feel valued.
 Not just as professionals, but as people.
-Our emotions do not stay at the entrance door when we get to work, they come in and stick with us all day.
+Our emotions do not stay at the door when we get to work, they come in and stick with us all day.
 Realizing this is a fundamental step on the way to a happy company.